wryrye/gavel-guide/README.md

 Requirements:
 GPS
--Intent to open Google Maps and provide directions to the round location added to the pairings info screens
+- Intent to open Google Maps and provide directions to the round location added to the pairings info screens

 Local Data Storage:
 - Everytime we make an API call, we also write the data to local storage.
 - If no internet is available when app boots up, will get data from local data storage if available (atleast one API call has been made prior)

 Web Service:
-All endpoints constructed and added to the web service described in the readme Endpoints include:
+All endpoints constructed and added to the web service described in the readme
+Endpoints include:
--Get current standings
+- Get current standings
--Get all pairings information
+- Get all pairings information
--Get more specific info about one pairing
+- Get more specific info about one pairing

 /
 /